 You know what is the best thing about the future is that no one can predict what’s going to happen.
 Technology also comes under the same purview.
-Well, you see that many forecasts doing the rounds each year on next-gen technologies like—Artificial Intelligence, Blockchain, Quantum computing, and others.
+Well, you see that many forecasts do the rounds each year on next-gen technologies like—Artificial Intelligence, Blockchain, Quantum computing, and others.
 But if we evaluate all the forecasts on the same page, many of them have proved to be wrong.

 The same case happened with the voice.
 But some developments have made the future of voice brighter than it has in previous years.

 When voice technology began to emerge in 2011 with the launch of Siri, nobody imagined that this technology would act as the driver for tech innovation.
-Today, every 5 American has a smart speaker (Google Home, Amazon Echo).
+Today, every 5 Americans has a smart speaker (Google Home, Amazon Echo).
 And it is well estimated that by 2020, more than 100 million smartphone users will use voice assistants.

 Brands like Apple, Amazon, and Google are competing against each other for a competitive edge.
 And why is there so much competition thriving in this innovation?
-Because since its inception, it has been growing unprecedentedly across all industries like—Healthcare, Banking, and all the organizations are in a spree to integrate voice to interact with customers and meet their demands efficiently.
+Because since its inception, it has been growing unprecedentedly across all industries like—Healthcare, Banking, and all the organizations are on a spree to integrate voice to interact with customers and meet their demands efficiently.